tochkov-credo/recruitment/developer-ios-task.md

 ![image](https://user-images.githubusercontent.com/4658634/141983981-fb465efe-ca25-42b9-81fc-a1c22109231c.png)

 ### Resources
-- Create a free account at https://currentsapi.services/ to acquire your api key Use https://api.currentsapi.services/v1/search as end point for your application
+- Create a free account at https://currentsapi.services/ to acquire your api key.
+Use https://api.currentsapi.services/v1/search as end point for your application
-- request parameters: language=en, page_number, apiKey (or you can use “Authorization” header)
+- Request parameters: language=en, page_number, apiKey (or you can use “Authorization” header)

 ### Screens
 - News List Screen: